 - Manufacturing Machine Parts Industry

-Credentials – After completing the Machinist Foundation or CNC Machinist Technician program, students can complete an apprenticeship in the Machinist Trade.
-After the completion of your training and a passing grade on the interprovincial exam, you will receive the B.C.
+Credentials – After successfully completing the CNC Machinist Technician program, students have then the option to complete an apprenticeship in the Machinist trade.
+Students will receive a credit of 500 work-based training hours, as well as term 2 co-op work hours.
+Additionally, students will receive credit for ITA Machinist Apprenticeship Levels 1 – 3 technical training.
+After successful completion of all apprenticeship requirements, you will receive the B.C.
 Certificate of Apprenticeship, the B.C.
 Certificate of Qualification, and the Interprovincial Standard Endorsement, also known as the Red Seal.

 Find out more about getting started in the program!